About

 Beth Fitzpatrick is a British conductor currently studying at the Royal Welsh College of Music and Drama.
 She is the incumbent Female Conductor trainee at Opera North for the 25/26 Winter season.

-Her time at the Royal Welsh College of Music and Drama has allowed her to collaborate with the Orchestra of Welsh National Opera, as well as the Musical Theatre and Operatic departments.
+Her time at the Royal Welsh College of Music and Drama has allowed her to collaborate with the Orchestra of Welsh National Opera, as well as the Musical Theatre and Opera departments.
 She was the Assistant Musical Director of Sweeney Todd, which allowed her to conduct the first internal performance, and conducted a performance of Mozart’s Le nozze di Figaro with her colleagues in the postgraduate singing course.
+She also conducted opera scenes in both her first and second years, with both the postgraduate singers, and the David Seligman Opera School.

-Additionally, she was asked to conduct Cardiff Cotswolds Opera’s revival of La Boheme in June 2025, which included touring to Bath, Stroud and Nailsworth.
+She was invited to conduct Cardiff Cotswolds Opera’s revival of La Boheme in June 2025, which included touring to Bath, Stroud and Nailsworth.

-Beth has taken part in masterclasses with many acclaimed conductors and pedagogues such as Sian Edwards, Alice Farnham, Toby Purser, Colin Metters, Mark Heron, and Nicolás Pasquet.
+Beth has taken part in masterclasses with many acclaimed conductors and pedagogues such as Sian Edwards, Alice Farnham, Toby Purser, Colin Metters, Mark Heron, Nicolás Pasquet, and Jorma Panula.